 As the outfits and accessories arrived and were placed on tables and hung up on rails, I had the chance to examine all the individual pieces up close; observing the colours, fabrics and detailing of each item.
 The collection was all about “a mix of cultures and influences.
 Traditional African prints and typical Italian jacquards, all mixed together," said creative director Rossella Jardini.
 And what a playful, vibrant mix it was.

-A color-block suede jacket, purple metallic jacquard flared trousers and a maxi-dress emblazoned with the peace sign created psychedelic retro feel.
+A color-block suede jacket, purple metallic jacquard flared trousers and a maxi-dress emblazoned with the peace sign created a psychedelic retro feel.
 The collection was reminiscent of 1970s London fused with Italian club culture, but presented with a contemporary twist.
 Think Austin Powers meets stylish London fashion blogger and you're somewhere along the right lines.
 African batik inspired prints, jewel embellishments and pineapple motifs also featured in the collection, creating a modern energy that was enhanced by bright coloured sneakers and athletic sateen sportswear pieces.

 Bold and quirky, the beauty of Moschino is that anything goes.
 It was amazing to be involved in such a spectacular show!
 More from London Fashion Week to follow shortly.